 Otherwise known as round or slicing tomatoes, beefsteak tomatoes are among the meatiest.
 They can grow up to 2 pounds.

 They mature in 85 days.
-However, due to the size of the fruits they produce, they require staking, a trellis, or caging to support them.
+However, because their fruits are large, they require staking, a trellis, or caging to support them.

 Purchase beefsteak seeds online.